 - 3.11.
 The evaluated grade for a role is normally 4 spinal column points.
 However the Single Status Agreement allows for some discretion in the number of spinal column points within a grade ranging from single spot grade through to a career grade; this discretion must be in line with the single status agreement. - 3.12.
 The pay point on recruitment is normally at the bottom point of the grade for each post unless there is a justifiable reason for doing otherwise.
 An example might be that for particular roles there is difficulty in recruitment and retention and to ensure that the successful candidate accepts the job offer a salary above the bottom of the grade is required. - 3.13.
-Progression through the grade is through annual increments until the top of the pay grade is reached.
+Progression through the grade is assessed through the annual performance review cycle with pay awards being subject to those outlined in Table A below until the top of the pay grade is reached.